 "Habitat for Humanity is about so much more than houses," says Chris Coleman, president and CEO of Twin Cities Habitat for Humanity.
 "Stable, affordable homeownership ripples into every area of a family's life.
 Kids do better in school, parents have stronger finances, and families are healthier and more connected to their neighbors."

 Volunteers make homeownership happen

 Thrivent volunteers share their generosity to help fulfill Habitat's mission.
-The Thrivent Builds program, launched in 2005, coordinates volunteers who work with Habitat for Humanity to build, rehab or repair more than 400 homes annually in the United States.
-(There is also an international program, Thrivent Builds Worldwide.)
-In the Twin Cities region, Thrivent Builds volunteers have helped construct 88 homes and completed 159 home repair projects.
+The Habitat for Humanity and Thrivent Partnership, launched in 2005, coordinates volunteers who work with Habitat for Humanity to build homes and complete other community improvement projects impacting hundreds of families annually in the United States.
+(There is also an international home building program, Thrivent Builds Worldwide.)
+In the Twin Cities region, volunteers have helped construct 88 homes and completed 159 home repair projects.

-The opportunity to (literally) build a stronger community is what continues to draw Thrivent Builds volunteers to Habitat's work.
+The opportunity to (literally) build a stronger community is what continues to draw volunteers to Habitat's work.

 Get your hard hat on

 - You can put your hands, heart and hammer to work to help build self-reliance.
-Find out more about domestic and international Thrivent Builds programs.
+Find out more about domestic and international programs.

 - Support Habitat for Humanity with a personal donation through an online giving platform offered in partnership with InFaith Community Foundation.
 All processing fees will be covered by Thrivent so 100% of your donation will go to this important cause.

 - Eligible Thrivent members can help build better futures by directing Choice Dollars® to Habitat for Humanity.